malfattti/garden/Semiotics. The Basics.md

 - Barthes created a stratified model of connotation
 	- dennotation is the first order of signification
 	- connotation is the second: the denotative sign becomes the signifier of a connotative sign
-	- idea that dennotation is a primary meaning has
+	- idea that dennotation is a primary meaning has been challenged by other theorists
+	- Language is not neutral and transparent
 -